 Quick Intro: Breathing in Pilates

-Improve strength: diaphragm, pelvic floor, transversus abdominis, internal and external intercostals, serratus posterior, superior and inferior, the scalenes, and upper trapezius!
+- Improves strength by strengthening lots of muscles: the diaphragm, pelvic floor, transversus abdominis, internal and external intercostals, serratus posterior, superior and inferior, the scalenes, and upper trapezius!
 (Read this book -it’s an anatomy book, but beautifully written and illustrated – a total TREASURE!).

-Diaphragmatic vs Posterio-Lateral
+“Belly vs Rib Breathing” – Diaphragmatic vs Posterio-Lateral

 These first two breathing techniques are perfect contrasts!
 You could do worse than think of them as opposites…